-Kate Mann, a driving force behind Hook & Ladder's Sales & Marketing efforts, carries out multiple critical functions for the Hook & Ladder team.
+Kate Noble, a driving force behind Hook & Ladder's Sales & Marketing efforts, carries out multiple critical functions for the Hook & Ladder team.
 As our Marketing Director, she generates marketing collateral and press releases, coordinates a wide range of tastings and events, and works to build brand awareness through traditional and social media outlets.
-As our Sales Coordinator, Kate serves as the liason between our nationwide network of brokers and distributors and our sales team, coordinating schedules and travel, and maintaining local accounts.
+As our Sales Coordinator, Kate serves as the liaison between our nationwide network of brokers and distributors and our sales team, coordinating schedules and travel, and maintaining local accounts.

 Kate was born and raised in Santa Rosa, she's always said, being in the wine industry was what she was born to do.
 Kate's journey into the wine world started while she was still in elementary school, doing hand bottling for a family friend's winery, that gave her the opportunity to fall in love and find her future in the wine industry.
 She worked bottlings, harvest, parties, whatever she could do with them until she graduated high school.
 After finishing college, she began working as the floor manager at Willi's Winebar in Santa Rosa, a fine dining, small plates restaurant, to gain fine dining experience as well as continue and grow her wine knowledge.
 From there, she started working for a high end Pinot Noir producer in Santa Rosa and worked her way up to the National Sales Manager position.
 She stayed with that winery for 5 years before moving to the distributor side of the wine industry, and finally settling in to Hook and Ladder in the beginning of 2014.